mikaellindemann/Distributed-Consensus/README.md

 Note that because Azure hibernates VMs that are not in use, a delay might occur before the events respond with history on the first run.

-The problem has been tested on Windows 10, but *should* also run on Windows 8, 8.1 and 7.
+The program has been tested on Windows 10, and *should* run without issues on Windows 8, 8.1 and 7.

 ## Source
 If the source code for the implementation is opened and run in the "Debug" configuration of Visual Studio, the services have been set up to run on the local machine instead of on Microsoft Azure.